 Spend a little extra money to have your hair and makeup professionally done.
 It will make you feel more confident and less frazzled the day of your session.
 If you can’t afford to hire someone, arrange to get your haircut the day of your session and have your stylist spend a few extra minutes and style it for you!
 Another cost-saving option is to have a friend come over and do your hair and makeup.
 You won’t regret it!
 Don’t forget your nails.
 Make sure they are clean (and polished if you want) and trimmed.
 Don’t forget the lotion for your hands, face and arms!

 Don’t be trendy.
 Now is not the time to try out a new hairstyle, or the latest clothing trend.
 Think neutral and classic colors and patterns for your clothing.
 If you want to spice it up a bit, then add a scarf, jacket or jewelry that can bring out your personality or brand.
 When people see you in real life, they should recognize you from your photo.
 Also remember the more classic your style, the longer you can go before having to get new headshots done!
 If you are having a hard time choosing an outfit, ask a friend, your photographer or even your local store salesperson for what looks best on you and in photographs.

 Bring a friend.
 The best way to show your true personality is to bring someone who knows you.
 They can make you laugh and smile and help lighten the mood of the session making you less nervous and make sure you are being yourself.
 Laughing photos make for the best smiles so bring someone funny!

-Do you want the full 16 page PDF will ALL of my secrets?
-Click here to view my Headshot Guide 2019!
+Do you want to learn ALL of my secrets?
+Click here to learning more about Denver Branding Photography!

 And if you want to see more headshots, check out this recent session.